 Member List Visibility

-Group owners can make the member lists of their groups either visible to the public or hidden from all but group members who are logged in to the MCommunity Directory and U-M Google Calendar users.
+Group owners can make the members, owners, and moderators of their groups either visible to the public or hidden from all but group members who are logged in to the MCommunity Directory and U-M Google Calendar users.

 Private groups remain private when synchronized to